 Cliff is a vocational agriculture teacher at Mohawk High School in Lawrence County, PA.
 Raised on a working beef farm, he has been involved with farming his whole life.
 He is an FFA advisor who has worked with many students who have individual education plans.
 He is a member of: Westfield Presbyterian Church, Lawrence Co.
 Fair Junior Livestock Committee, and is on the advisory board of Lawrence Co.
 Penn State Extension Service.
 Cliff was the president of the PA FFA Association and is currently the President Elect of the PA Ag Teachers Association.
 He is glad to be involved with Goodness Grows’ grassroots effort to teach people where food comes from and how to produce it.

-Jean Dougherty works for Wick Neighbors, a neighborhood revitalization project in Youngstown.
+Jean Dougherty has experience with neighborhood revitalization in Youngstown from her work with Wick Neighbors.
 Moving to Ohio in 2003 allowed Jean to find her "inner farmer" and carve out a little paradise in North Lima, Ohio.
 She and her husband, Peter, have a 7 acre farm with chickens, dogs, cats, a horse and garden.
 Their daughter Lana Gail fills their home with joy.